 The related limits, bandwidths and measurement ranges are provided in Recommendation ITU-R SM.329.
 The relevant parts are extracted in Annex 2.

+boundary questions

-Examples of unwanted emissions in the spurious domain
+unwanted emissions in the out-of-band domain

+unwanted emissions in Sporious domain

+Examples of unwanted emissions

-Some of the examples of measured unwanted emission shown in this section illustrate the spurious emissions in the band 2 700-3 100 MHz used for the radiodetermination service generated by mobile services in the bands below 2 690 MHz and in the 3.4 GHz band, and vice versa spurious emissions caused by a radar system operating in the 2 700-2 900 MHz band.
-Noting between the mobile service below 2690 MHz and radar above 2 700 MHz, there is 10 MHz allocated to Radio Astronomy, so that for compatibility studies between both services the unwanted emissions in the spurious domain are the relevant parameters.
+[Some of the examples of measured unwanted emission shown in this section illustrate the spurious emissions in the band 2 700-3 100 MHz used for the radiodetermination service generated by mobile services in the bands below 2 690 MHz and in the 3.4 GHz band, and vice versa spurious emissions caused by a radar system operating in the 2 700-2 900 MHz band.
+Noting between the mobile service below 2690 MHz and radar above 2 700 MHz, there is 10 MHz allocated to Radio Astronomy, so that for compatibility studies between both services the unwanted emissions in the spurious domain are the relevant parameters.]

-Broadband Services
+Communications Services

+Mobile devices in the 406-430 MHz band

+Mobile devices in the 800 MHZ band

+Editor’s note: Proposal to look into spurious emissions in 790-862 MHz bands from SRDs and LTE into SRD band

-Mobile devices in 2.6 GHz band
+Mobile devices in the 2.6 GHZ band

+Editors note: Measurements are to be put in the annex, only the representative cases will stay in the main text

-The following Figures 1 and 2 shows a snapshot of conducted measurements of unwanted emissions for a production line 2.6 GHz LTE mobile service terminal with following characteristics:
+The following Figures 1 and 2 show a snapshot of conducted measurements of unwanted emissions for a production line 2.6 GHz LTE mobile service terminals with following characteristics:

 Table 1: Characteristics of the system measured